Consulting project for my MS degree in Statistics from Texas A&M University

 price difference of $3.04 per pound.
 Using the forecasting model that I selected for each data series, I made the following projections for March 1, 2023, with a 95% level of confidence.
 The average price of 100% ground beef is projected to be between $3.61 and $4.77 per pound.
 The average price of fresh, whole chicken is projected to be between $1.46 and $1.78 per pound.
 Therefore, the average price difference between 100% ground beef and fresh, whole chicken is projected to be between $2.14 and $2.99 per pound.

-Statistical computing for data analysis performed using R Markdown
+Statistical computing for data analysis was performed using R Markdown